 Georgia Tech is a top-ranked public research university situated in the heart of Atlanta, a diverse and vibrant city with great economic and cultural strengths.
 The Institute is a member of the University System of Georgia, the Georgia Research Alliance, and the Association of American Universities.
 Georgia Tech prides itself on its technology resources, collaborations, high-quality student body, and its commitment to diversity, equity, and inclusion (DEI).
 Georgia Tech has policies to promote a healthy work-life balance.

-Requests for information may be directed to the search committee chair, Dr. Nicoleta Serban (firstname.lastname@example.org).
-Candidates interested in being considered for one of these positions are encouraged to send an email stating their interest along with a resume by August 15, 2021.
-For full consideration, finalists will be asked to provide: (1) a letter of application; (2) curriculum vitae; (3) a statement of research interests; (4) a statement of education interests addressing teaching interests as well as their advising/mentoring philosophy; (5) a statement describing their understanding of, prior engagement in, and plans for future activities to support diversity, equity, and inclusion; and (6) the names and contact information for at least three references.
+Requests for information may be directed to the search committee chair, Dr. Nicoleta Serban (email@example.com).
+Applicants should submit: (1) a letter of application; (2) curriculum vitae; (3) a statement of research interests; (4) a statement of education interests addressing teaching interests as well as their advising/mentoring philosophy; (5) a statement describing their understanding of, prior engagement in, and plans for future activities to support diversity, equity, and inclusion; and (6) the names and contact information for at least three references.
+Applications will be considered effective immediately, and the search will continue until the positions are filled.
 A Ph.D. or equivalent qualification is required by the start of the appointment, and a background check must be completed prior to employment.

 Georgia Tech is an equal education/employment opportunity institution dedicated to building a diverse community.
 We strongly encourage applications from women, underrepresented minorities, individuals with disabilities, and veterans.
 Georgia Tech has policies to promote a healthy work-life balance and is aware that attracting faculty may require meeting the needs of two careers.